-The findings from our thematic analysis will now be presented under the five key concepts (evidence, actors, process, context, and approach).
+The findings from our thematic analysis will now be presented under the five key concepts (evidence, actors, process, context and approach).
 The specific relevance of these findings for mental health policy agenda-setting in LMICs will also be highlighted.
 Table 4 shows the extent to which the reviews focused upon each of the concepts.

-Evidence for Mental Health in Agenda-setting
+Evidence for mental health in agenda-setting

-Findings emerged from our analysis relating to evidence in four key areas: nature, perception, supply and demand, and use.
+Findings emerged from our analysis related to evidence in four key areas: nature, perception, supply and demand, and use.

-1. Nature of evidence
+Nature of evidence

-'Evidence' was often used interchangeably with related terms such as 'knowledge', and not explicitly defined.
-Different types of evidence were identified including tacit, implicit, and explicit (Oborn et al. 2013).
-Evidence from formal research was generally prioritised over informal sources, such as expert opinion.
-Because of the mental health evidence gap, especially in LMICs (Mackenzie 2014; Omar et al. 2010; World Health Organization 2018), informal sources may be particularly important.
-One review discussed how research evidence originating from different disciplines are perceived differently, with the social sciences sometimes viewed as providing 'shallow' insights (Contandriopoulos et al. 2010).
-Finally, some reviews highlighted a need to understand how research evidence is considered and integrated alongside other sources of information (Almeida & Báscolo 2006; Contandriopoulos et al. 2010).
+'Evidence' was often used interchangeably with related terms such as 'knowledge' and not explicitly defined.
+Different types of evidence were identified including 'tacit', 'implicit', and 'explicit' (Oborn et al., 2013).
+Evidence from 'formal'

+research was generally prioritized over 'informal' sources, such as expert opinion.
+Because of the mental health evidence gap, especially in LMICs (Omar et al., 2010; Mackenzie, 2014; World Health Organization, 2018), 'informal' sources may be particularly important.
+One review discussed how research evidence originating from different 'disciplines' is perceived differently, with the social sciences sometimes viewed as providing 'shallow' insights (Contandriopoulos et al., 2010).
+Finally, some reviews highlighted a need to understand how research evidence is considered and integrated alongside other sources of information (Almeida and Báscolo, 2006; Contandriopoulos et al., 2010).

-Important characteristics identified for evidence, although not specifically for agenda-setting, surrounded the context of its intended use and include relevance, applicability, and salience (Gold 2009).
-Accordingly, the capacity of stakeholders to appraise the quality and value of evidence featured in the reviews (Damschroder et al. 2009; Green et al. 2009; Mitton et al. 2007).
-This is particularly important in mental health agenda-setting to avoid stigmarelated prejudice introducing bias and knowledge synthesis is considered a useful mechanism to improve the robustness of evidence (Graham et al. 2007).
+Important characteristics identified for evidence, although not specifically for agenda-setting, surrounded the context of its intended use and include 'relevance', 'applicability' and 'salience' (Gold, 2009).
+Accordingly, the capacity of stakeholders to appraise the 'quality' and 'value' of evidence featured in the reviews (Mitton et al., 2007; Damschroder et al., 2009; Green et al., 2009).
+This is particularly important in mental health agenda-setting to avoid stigma-related prejudice introducing bias, and knowledge synthesis is considered a useful mechanism to improve the robustness of evidence (Graham et al., 2007).